-The Community Action Program for Children (CAPC) is a community-based children’s program delivered by the Public Health Agency of Canada (PHAC).
-It was established in 1993 and is jointly managed with the provinces and territories.
+The Community Action Program for Children (CAPC) is a community-based children’s program funded by the Public Health Agency of Canada (PHAC).

-This section provides information on the type of support that CAPC offers to children and their families.
-You will also find links to other sites offering information and resources related to children’s health.
+This section provides information on the type of support that CAPC offers for children and their families.
+You will also find links to other sites offering information and resources related to children's health.

 To find a CAPC site in your area (search by city or province), click on the map below.